mne-tools/mne-python/doc/source/manual/cookbook.rst

 and the source covariance matrix.
 This approach has the benefit that the regularization parameter ('SNR') can be adjusted easily when the final source estimates or dSPMs are computed.
-For mathematical details of this approach, please consult Section 6.2.
+For mathematical details of this approach, please consult :ref:`CBBDJFBJ`.

 This computation stage is facilitated by the convenience script mne_do_inverse_operator .
 It